 Many backpackers including myself recommend staying in the Tapovan area.
 There are so many things to do in Tapovan, since this is the main tourist area in Rishikesh.
 It doesn't matter too much whether you stay on the south side, or the north side, as everything is within walking distance.

-After checking out a few hostels, Live Free definitely had the best vibe.
-Complete with a courtyard and comfortable rooms, there is also a big downstairs hangout area where they have group cooking activities and movie nights.
-There is also free morning yoga on the rooftop.
-Beds are also incredibly cheap, at less than $4 a night!
-However, when I booked, it was cheaper on Booking.com than on Hostelworld for this hostel for some reason.
+- My favorite hostel in Rishikesh: Live Free Hostel - After checking out a few hostels, Live Free definitely had the best vibe.
+Complete with a courtyard and comfortable rooms, there is also a big downstairs hangout area where they have group cooking activities, rooftop yoga, and movie nights.

 More Waterfalls and Things to do in Rishikesh